-DATA ANAYSIS AND INTERPRETATION
+DATA ANALYSIS AND INTERPREATION

 This chapter deals with five sections.
 First section contains a summarized description of the personal characteristics of the respondents followed by the Second section which shows auditors' general knowledge about the guide line and Charter of the Internal Audit process.
 The third section shows respondents' responses on auditors' compliance with the Guide line and Charter of the Internal Audit process.
 The Fourth, Fifth and Sixth section shows types of Audit conducted very often, types of Audit Findings encountered very often, and Types of additional certification of Auditors respectively.
-And the Seventh section shows the contents analyses of open ended Questions.
-Finally Analysis of Factors such as career and Advancement, Professional competency of internal auditors', Quality of audit work, Organizational independence of auditors', and Top Management support are examined under Eighth section of the chapter.
+Finally Analysis of Factors such as career and Advancement, Professional competency of internal auditors', Quality of audit work, Organizational independence of auditors', and Top Management supports are examined under Eighth section of the chapter.